huynguyengl99/django-headless-cms/docs/configuration.rst

     HEADLESS_CMS_SETTINGS = {
         # The class used for automatic translation of content.
+        # Alternative, using ChatGPT: "headless_cms.auto_translate.openai_translate.OpenAITranslate"
+        # You can create a translation class yourself by inheriting from BaseTranslate.
         "AUTO_TRANSLATE_CLASS": "headless_cms.auto_translate.BaseTranslate",

         # Preprocessing hooks for DRF Spectacular.